ikmb/TOFU-MAaPO/docs/installation.md

 You will need to prepare databases for respective modules (Metaphlan4, HUMAnN3 or Kraken2) and a config file for your compute system.<br />

 # Configuration:
 Before you run TOFU-MAaPO the first time you need to create a configuration file for your computing system.
 You can either choose to change the [custom.config file in the repository directory conf](../conf/custom.config).
-Then You will be able to run the pipeline with your config with the parameter `-profile custom`.
+Then you will be able to run the pipeline with your config with the parameter `-profile custom`.
 A second option is to create a separate file that you can include into your Nextflow call with the addition of `-profile custom -c tofu.config`. <br /><br />

-In this example tofu.config should contain following (edited) lines: <br />
+In this example `tofu.config` should contain following (from you customized) lines: <br />
 ```
 params {
-  // // Software DB locations, UNCOMMENT AND CHANGE THEM
+  //Software DB locations, UNCOMMENT AND CHANGE THEM:

   //metaphlan_db = "${baseDir}/databases/Metaphlan/4.0"
   //kraken2_db = "${baseDir}/databases/Kraken2/k2_viral_20210517"